-Hashimotos thyroiditis occurs when the immune system produces antibodies that attack cells of the thyroid gland.
+Hashimoto thyroiditis occurs when the immune system produces antibodies that attack cells of the thyroid gland.
 This results in thyroid swelling.
-Other less common causes include hypothyroidism as a result of neck radiation for lymphoma and treatment of hyperthyroidism or thyroid cancer with radioactive iodine or surgery.
+Other less common causes include hypothyroidism as a result of radiation therapy to the neck for lymphoma, treatment of hyperthyroidism with medication or surgery, and treatment of thyroid cancer with medication, radiation therapy, or surgery.

 Other causes of hypothyroidism include:

 About 5% of Americans have hypothyroidism.
 This condition usually occurs in adults.
 However in some cases, children or infants may have hypothyroidism (called cretinism).
 Children need treatment as quickly as possible or intellectual disability may result.

 What are the risk factors of hypothyroidism?